code2co/omnico-docs/en/providers.md

 ## Telegram Integration

 1. Download the Telegram Application
-2. Log in the application
+2. Log in to the application
 3. Go to the 'Chat' tab of the application.

 ![telegram1](../img/telegram1.jpg)